 The combination of the government being a prime target of cyber criminals and leaders being hesitant to spend public funds on cyber security (i.e., are not adequately defending their systems) leads to the perfect storm.

-In a University of Maryland study of more than 90,000 local government entities, one-third of local governments would not even know if they were under a cyber attack.
+In a University of Maryland study of over 90,000 local government entities, one-third of local governments would not even know if they were under a cyber attack.
 They don’t have the tools.
-However, of those who do have the technology to know if they are under attack, one-third of those reported being attacked hourly, and half are attacked daily.
+However, of those with the technology to see if they are under attack, one-third reported being attacked hourly, and half were attacked daily.
 So what does that say for those who don’t have the technology?
 Their systems are the wild wild west!

 In addition to the technology they lack, most governments either have IT policies and procedures that are not up to industry standards or have no formal procedures.